Rexabit/Outward-Sideloader/README.md

 }
 ```

-First, we'll define our new Item ID and the Item ID of the item we are using for a base.
+First, we'll define our new Item ID, and the item we will be using for a base.

 ``New_ItemID`` : The new unique Item ID which your item will use.
 This will overwrite the existing ID if it exists already.

 ``CloneTarget_ItemID`` : The Item ID which we will use as a base.
-Choose one similar to your item if possible.
+Choose one as similar as possible to your item.

 The next few settings apply to the custom visuals.
-If you're not using any, just leave these blank ("" or 0)
+If you're not using any, just leave these blank ("")

 ``AssetBundle_Name`` : The FOLDER NAME which contains your asset bundle for your visual prefab.
 This folder must be inside the AssetBundles folder.